 Parental Liability for Teen Driving Accidents

-Whether or not a teen driver’s parents or another owner of the vehicle involved in the crash is liable, an experienced New York car accident lawyer will assess the facts of the case to determine whether additional parties may share responsibility.
-One common example involves intoxicated underage drivers.
+Whether or not a teen driver’s parents or another owner of the vehicle involved in the crash is liable, an experienced New York car accident lawyer can assess the facts of the case to determine if other parties share responsibility.
+One common example is determining liability for accidents involving intoxicated underage drivers.